parasat00/Certification-prep/LPIC1.md

   - they point to the path of another file
   - If you delete the target file the link will still exist, but it stops working
   - If you delete the link, the target file will still exist
-  - You can create soft links to files and directories
+  - **You can create soft links to files and directories**
-  - The target file and link can be located at different filesystems
+  - **The target file and link can be located at different filesystems**
+  - Inherits the same access permissions as the target file
+  - Does not increase the link count of a file

 ```bash
 ln -s [target] [link]      # creates symbolic link to target file